Photo: Bella Scottsdale / Ryan Nicole

 1. Are They Available on Your Wedding Day?

-Ask this question before you schedule an interview.
-There’s no need to do an interview if they’re already booked on your date.
+So as not to waste your time or theirs, it’s best to ask this question before you schedule an interview.
+There’s no need to meet with a DJ if they’re already booked on your date.

-2. What Is Their Musical Taste and What’s in Their Musical Library?
+2. What Is Their Musical Taste & What’s in Their Musical Library?

 The best wedding DJ for you will be the one who knows and understands the type of music you want them to play.
-In other words, don’t hire a DeadMau5-style electronic trance DJ if you want your wedding reception to be a hip-hop dance party.
+In other words, don’t hire an electronic trance DJ if you want your wedding reception to be a hip-hop dance party.

 3. What Type of Equipment Do They Use?